nEXam-App/nEXam-doc/docs/Use-Case Specification.md

 ![](https://github.com/Calco2001/nEXam/blob/main/docs/wireframes/exam%20view.PNG)

+The feature files for the first two use cases

 ## 4. Preconditions

 Since we don't want to use a large database, we agreed not to have an authentication process.
 So the only requirements are read and write permissions on the local device.